MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appcenter/index.md

 11. Click **OK** and save your changes.

 ### Managing the DB2 transaction log size
-When you upload an application that is at least 40 MB with IBM MobileFirst™ Platform Application Center console, you might receive a transaction log full error.
+When you upload an application that is at least 40 MB with IBM MobileFirst Foundation Application Center console, you might receive a transaction log full error.

 The following system output is an example of the **transaction log full** error code.